Alconbury Driving Centre Blog

 Luminus also has an environmental policy, which considers how to reduce the environmental impact of all activities, and investigates and adopts examples of environmental best practice wherever possible.

-The benefits of the course for Luminus are lower costs, reduced carbon dioxide emissions and improved environmental performance.
-Many of the tradesmen have noticed a positive difference when driving their own cars too.
+Many of the tradesmen have also noticed a positive difference when driving their own cars.

 “I found the advice from the trainer was very useful, I was surprised at how much difference was made to the fuel consumption by making just a few changes to the way I drove.
 I will be using this advice when I am driving my own car,”